It also appears many account holders who click on the links have lied about their personal details.

 "Likes" are highly valued by many leading brands' marketing departments.

-Once a user has clicked on a link the company it belongs to can then post content on their news feed, send them messages and alert their friends to the connection.
+Once a user has clicked on a link the company it belongs to

 Facebook makes money by charging companies a fee to show adverts designed to attract new "likes".